Stencyl/stencylpedia/block-reference/actor/draw.md

 ![show-sprite-block](http://static.stencyl.com/pedia2/block-images/0%20-%20Actor/3%20-%20Draw/toggle-image.png)

 Makes the actor invisible or visible.
-Everything else about the actor still works, and the `[actor] is on screen?` block will still return `true`.
+Everything else about the actor still works, and the `[actor] is on screen` block will still return `true`.

 ```
 [ACTOR].enableActorDrawing();